karthikiyengar/portfolio/content/fp-patterns.md

 date: "2020-01-07"
 ---

-// TODO: Update link
 This article targets an audience that’s graduating from functional libraries like `ramda` to using Algebraic Data Types.
-We’re using the excellent `crocks` library for our ADTs and helpers, although these concepts may apply to other ones as well.
+We’re using the excellent <a href="https://crocks.dev" target="_blank">`crocks`</a> library for our ADTs and helpers, although these concepts may apply to other ones as well.
 We’ll be focusing on demonstrating practical applications and patterns without delving into a lot of theory.

 ## Safely Executing Dangerous Functions